Soft Tissue Grafting An Overview

 Gum grafting is needed for a variety of different reasons.
-As an experienced periodontist and oral surgeon, Dr. Harrison always makes recommendations with the needs of our patients in mind.
+As an experienced periodontist, Dr. Harrison always makes recommendations with the needs of our patients in mind.

 - Enhanced gum health: Periodontal disease can wreak havoc on your gum health and overall dental health.
 Is can lead to tissue damage and may result in tooth loss if not properly addressed.
 Gum grafting can help prevent further bone loss and tissue loss.

 - Improved appearance of your smile: Gum recession leads to root exposure, which causes the teeth to look longer or bigger than they are intended to appear.
 Gum grafting can be implemented to improve the appearance of your smile by reducing the appearance of a “gummy” smile.